 4. H1 tags

 These are the bold text you use as headings to tell Google what the page subject is about.
 If you structure the content of your page correctly there should only be 1 x H1 tag.
-Over use of this can seem as though your trying to push keywords and you are not only appearing inorganic but the web page will look odd.
+Overuse of this can seem as though your trying to push keywords and you are not only appearing inorganic but the web page will look odd.
 Not a good experience for the user and hence a penalty for that particular page.
-Remember, Google wants their readers to view informative, well structured copy.
+Remember, Google wants its readers to view an informative, well-structured copy.
 So to avoid any type of penalty you need to abide by this.

 5. Exact match domains

 This is a relatively new penalty but well overdue.
 Let’s say you are trying to optimise a keyword that is the same as your domain name and you do this repeatedly then you will receive a penalty.
 As an example, let’s say your domain name is ‘rubbishremovalsysney.com.au’ and you’re trying to optimise the keyword ‘rubbish removals Sydney this could be an issue.
 In the past, this was a popular way to pass rank.
 All you needed to do was register a domain name with the keywords you wanted to rank for and use these keywords as anchor text.
 You can forget about doing this now as it will result in a penalty.

 I could go on about this forever but far too many businesses will engage SEO companies purely based on the cheapest price.
 These SEO agencies will engage in black hat SEO strategies.
 Watch out for agencies offering cheap SEO packages with unrealistic ranking results.
 A recipe for an ensuing penalty.
 Only reputable SEO agencies that you can actually meet in person and do not offer these types of fake promises should be used.

 Yes, you can get on forums and engage with others but don’t use your website as a signature and link back to it.
 The same goes for comments on blog sites.